-George MacConnell, 58 years old, joined Masisa in December 2003, and has served as Chief Executive Officer of Masisa USA since December 2003.
+George MacConnell, 58 years old, joined Terranova in December 2003, and has served as President and Chief Executive Officer of Terranova Forest Products, Inc. since December 2003.
 Mr. MacConnell also serves as a Director of John Wieland Homes, located in Atlanta, GA.
 Mr. MacConnell served as Chairman and Chief Executive Officer of US Build, a supply chain consultant, from 2000-2003.
 He was employed with Georgia Pacific Corporation from 1971-1997 and served as a corporate officer from 1983-1997.
 Mr. MacConnell was Senior Vice-President in charge of GP's building products distribution business from 1987-1997.
 Mr. MacConnell holds a B.S. from Northeastern University in Boston, MA.

-Jorge Correa D., 57 years old, joined Masisa in 1997 and has served as Chief Officer of our Forestry Division since January 2005.
-Mr. Correa has also served as Chief Executive Officer of Forestal Tornagaleones and Forestal Argentina, forestry subsidiaries of Masisa, since joining the Company in 1997.
-He divides his time approximately equally among his responsibilities at Forestal Tornagaleones, Forrestal Argentina and as Chief Officer of our Forestry Division.
+Jorge Correa D., 56 years old, joined Masisa in 1997 and has served as Chief Executive Officer of Forestal Tornagaleones and Forestal Argentina, forestry subsidiaries of Masisa, since then.
+He has also served as Chief Manager of our Forestry Division of Terranova and Masisa since January 2005.
+He divides his time approximately equally among his responsibilities at Forestal Tornagaleones, Forrestal Argentina and as Chief Manager of our Forestry Division.
 Mr. Correa also works four hours per week as a part-time Professor of Forestry Engineering at the University of Chile.
 Mr. Correa holds degree in Forestry Engineering from the University of Chile.